gpratyush/Computational_Robotics/README.md

 # Computational_Robotics

 Official Repository for the Fall 2019 running of the course ECE209AS: Computational Robotics by Prof. Ankur Mehta.
-Owners: Rohan Dutta and Pratyush Garg
+Owners: Vivek Krishnamurthy, Rohan Dutta and Pratyush Garg

 LAB 1: MDP
 <attach latex file>